kleqing/HoyoLauncher/README.md

 ## Disclaimer

-- Neither of this project nor me have any relation with miHoYo.
-I'm just one of their many players.
+- Neither of this project nor any of us have any relation with miHoYo.
+We're just one of their many players.
 - This launcher is NOT a replacement for the original launcher!
-- The source code is a complete mess.
-  I wish you the best luck reading them because at this point, only God knows how to read it.
+- The source code is a complete mess. (yeah and what I added is most likely even messier) I wish you the best luck reading them because at this point, only God knows how to read it.

 ## License

-I believe I chose the MIT License but, meh...
-I don't really care that much about licensing.
+Probably still within MIT License?
+I neither know much about licensing

+PS.
+Hey Shirooo!
+If you're reading this and would like me to take this repo down just hit me up.